-On our last Mental Monday, I spoke about Place2Be and the Evening Standard’s Young London SOS campaign which brings some of the stats to back it up.
+On our last Mental Monday, I spoke about Place2Be and the Evening Standard’s Young London SOS campaign, which brings some of the stats to back this up.
 For example, they reported a 109% increase in self-harm and a 68% increase in suicidal thoughts with children as young as 5 having such feelings.

 The NSPCC saw a 16% increase in counselling sessions delivered by Childline, a service that I often thank for helping me through my low moments.

 I won’t keep throwing statistics out as we’re all aware there is a mental health crisis.
 But it’s important to highlight these few to show how bad it is.
-And they also show why it’s so important to actually be talking about our mental health.t
+And demonstrate why it’s so important to be talking about our mental health.

 And I should probably mention this isn’t about having that trust with everyone.
 You have to prioritise your own mental health, as well as being there to absorb that of others.
 This is why I stopped Mental Monday back in 2019, I needed to look after myself.
 And also, some friendships don’t (and shouldn’t) have that level of trust where mental health becomes the daily subject.